csancini/w251/hw03/Readme.md

 ### Local Broker

+The docker image used for the local broker container  can be found in ```dockerfiles/mosquitto```.
+The service was start and monitored in the shell terminal only.

 Docker image used in ```dockerfiles/mosquitto```
 ```
 sudo docker run --name mosquitto --network hw03 -p 1883:1883 -ti --rm -v /data/hw3/dockerdata:/root csancini/hw3-mosquitto sh